nand2mario/z386/README.md

-# z386 - 80386 FPGA CPU running original 386 microcode
+# z386 - an 80386-class FPGA CPU built around original microcode

-z386 is a compact 80386-compatible CPU core written in SystemVerilog and driven by the original Intel 386 microcode.
-Rather than implementing x86 instruction behavior directly in RTL, it recreates the processor around a microcode sequencer and the supporting units needed by a real 386: prefetch, decode, segmentation, paging, protection checks, ALU, and bus access.
-It is intended as an educational reference, a potential ao486 replacement for MiSTer, and a reusable embedded x86 CPU core.
+z386 is a compact 80386-compatible CPU core written in SystemVerilog and built around the original Intel 386 microcode.
+Instead of implementing each x86 instruction as a separate RTL behavior, z386 implements the hardware structures the microcode expects to control: instruction prefetch, decode, the microcode sequencer, segmentation, paging, protection checks, ALU, shifter, and bus access.

+The project is intended as an educational reconstruction, a usable MiSTer PC core, and a reusable embedded x86 CPU core.

-Comparison with ao486 on DE10-Nano:
+Comparison with ao486 on a DE10-Nano:

 |     | z386 | ao486 |
 |-----|------|-------|